Armed man demanding savings holds Beirut bank staff hostage | Law-Order

 The country today is suffering from the worst economic crisis in its modern history, where three-quarters of the population have plunged into poverty, and the value of the Lebanese pound has declined by over 90 per cent against the US dollar.

-A customer at the bank who fled the building as the situation escalated, told local media that the man was demanding to withdraw USD 2,000 dollars to pay for his hospitalised fathers medical bills.
+A customer at the bank who fled the building as the situation escalated, told local media that he was demanding to withdraw USD 2,000 dollars to pay for his hospitalised father's medical bills.

+His brother Atef, standing outside the bank, told the Associated Press that his brother would be willing to turn himself in if the bank gave him money to help with his father's medical bills and family expenses.

+“My brother is not a scoundrel, he is a decent man,” Atef al-Sheikh Hussein told the AP.
+“He takes what he has from his own pocket to give to others.”
+Meanwhile, dozens of protesters gathered in the area, chanting slogans against the Lebanese government and banks, hoping that Hussein would receive his trapped savings.
+Some bystanders even hailed him as a hero.

 Lebanon has yet to implement formal capital controls since the onset of the economic crisis.